MOTIONTAG/motiontag-sample-app-android/README.md

-## Android sample app for the MotionTag Mobility & Location Analytics SDK
+## Android sample app for the MOTIONTAG Mobility & Location Analytics SDK

-The MotionTag Mobility & Location Analytics SDK enables to collect raw sensor data of the telephone in a battery efficient way.
-This data is then transmitted to the MotionTag back-end system (ISO 27001 certified).
+The MOTIONTAG Mobility & Location Analytics SDK enables to collect raw sensor data of the telephone in a battery efficient way.
+This data is then transmitted to the MOTIONTAG back-end system (ISO 27001 certified).
 In the backend, the sensor events are processed and a partial journey is constructed.
 Journeys consist either solely of tracks or tracks plus stays.
 Tracks describe a movement from a origin to a destination with a certain mode of transport.
 Stays symbolize a stationary behaviour with a particular purpose for the visit.